- What is Food Day?

 Food Day brings together 100-plus national partners including the American Public Health Association, Farm to School Network, National Sustainable Agriculture Coalition, Farmers Market Coalition, Humane Society of the United States, Jamie Oliver Food Foundation, Bolthouse Farms, and others.
 Thousands of nonprofits, public agencies, and mayors’ offices join parents, teachers, and citizens from all walks of life to make Food Day happen.
 See a full list of our partners. (top)

 Food Day seeks to inspire community action in every city and state in the country, with individuals and organizations coming together on and around October 24 to learn, debate, and mobilize to improve our food system and the American diet.
-In 2012, over 3,200 events took place in all 50 states—see our 2012 campaign report highlighting some of the best Food Day activities.
+In 2015, over 8,000 events took place in all 50 states.
+See a previous Campaign Report highlighting some of the best Food Day activities in 2014.
 Community action may mean organizing an event, leading a new initiative, or advocating for better food policies.
 Organizations and individuals use Food Day to celebrate what our food system does right, advocate for change, and to highlight the work they are already doing. (top)

-- Host (link to Host Events) an event or organize an activity, whether large or small.
+- -Host an event or organize an activity, whether large or small.

-- Coordinate (link to coordinator survey) Food Day activity for your area.
+- -Coordinate Food Day activity for your area.

 LSG Sky Chefs, the world’s largest provider of in-flight services, including catering, used Food Day as an opportunity to continue the internal health and wellness education campaign it launched on Food Day 2011.
 During the weeks leading up to October 24, the company held a nutrition education campaign for its 8,600 employees in North America, gave away seed packets, and created digital boards at 40 locations promoting local farmers markets.